system76/docs/content/Minecraft-Server-Hosting.md

 `nmap -p 25565 localhost`

 ## Port Forwarding
-> ***Note**: Opening ports to the internet makes you more suseptible to networking attacks and vunerabailities and may not be allowed by your Internet Service Provider.*
+> ***Note**: Opening ports to the internet makes you more susceptible to networking attacks and vulnerabilities and may not be allowed by your Internet Service Provider.*

 To make your Minecraft server available outside of your LAN, you will need to forward the port to your routers.
 Each brand, system, and ISP will have a diffrent configuration.
 We recommend you reach out to your ISP for assistance with this.
 The address you will give your users is your public IP.